 The event also foreshadowed the work that God would have Jesus to accomplish in this world.
 In a particular time and place that God had designated for that very purpose, Jesus would do the work given to Him by God to do, removing the sin that stood between the Family that God loves and the good life that God has planned for them to live with Him forever.
 Jesus would be the way for mankind to access God the Father—the One whom no one in this world can live forever without— by giving access to Holy Spirit-filled living right here and now through Jesus—the only begotten Son of the Father.

 The similar spiritual task was accomplished, not by Jesus digging a hole as Jacob had done; but by Jesus traversing the chasm that differentiated a righteous God from sinful mankind and prevented the two from ever uniting as One.
-So, in sacrificing His Body and Blood, Jesus purchased forgiveness, laying down His life in this world to bridge the gap that kept all of mankind separated from God.
-Jesus is the one point on which all—God and Family—are in perfect agreement.
-Not only is Jesus the One and Only meeting place where God and mankind will ever come together, but Jesus is what He is because He is our One and Only Connector to God.
-Jesus alone, in being simultaneously both God and Man, holds heaven and earth together as no one else ever could.
+So in sacrificing His Body and Blood, Jesus purchased forgiveness, laying down His life in this world to bridge the gap that kept all of mankind separated from God.
+Jesus is the one point in life on which all—God and Family—can remain in perfect agreement forever.
+Otherwise, apart from the unique reality of Jesus, we have no other way to ever go Home again.

-But without Jesus binding us together in Him, our free will decisions that we make in this world can lead us off in a multitude of different directions apart from God.
-At our journey’s end in this life then, we can find ourselves alone, facing a permanently isolating death; the suffering of which is frightening to have to even consider.
+As our journey through life in this world then comes to an end, we could find ourselves alone and facing a permanently isolating death; the suffering of which is frightening to have to even consider.
 Nonetheless, it is a terrifyingly real possibility that must be faced by all.

 The picture that the possibility itself forms is similar to that of an expanding universe that eventually runs out of momentum and comes to a dead stop.
 Along the way, the universe’s diminishing internal energy results in it emitting less and less light.
 The universe grows continually darker and colder until finally, it reaches the place and time where and when its own light goes out completely.
 At that point, the universe has only one hope.
 Otherwise, it will remain in that state forever.
 That one hope lies in the possibility that the stopping is not permanent, but only momentary in the reversing of direction.
 If the slowing and stopping are a responsive result of the universe being drawn back to its point of origin, then the universe may have a chance of beginning again by coming back together at the place where it first came to be.